adobe/aepsdk-edge-ios/.github/ISSUE_TEMPLATE/feature_request.md

 about: Add a feature request
 ---
 ##  Before Logging a feature request
-[ ] Please search this repository's issues to see if it has already been reported.
-This helps reduce duplicate issues from being created.
+- [ ] I have searched in this repository's issues to see if it has already been reported.
+- [ ] This is not a Security Disclosure, otherwise please follow the guidelines in [Security Policy](https://github.com/adobe/aepsdk-edge-ios/security/policy).

 ## Feature Request Summary